MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

 To sign up a user using the **Email one-time passcode** flow, capture the email and send an email containing a one-time passcode for the user to verify their email.
 When the user enters a valid one-time passcode, the app signs them up and displays a notification to inform the user.

-To sign up user using **Email one-time-passcode** you need to:
+To sign up user using **Email one-time-passcode**, you need to:

 1. Create your user interface that includes:

     1. A form to submit an Email.
     1. A form to submit one-time passcode.

-1. To sign up the user, we're going to use the library's `signUp(username:delegate)` method, which will respond asynchronously by calling one of the methods on the passed delegate object, which must implement the `SignUpStartDelegate` protocol.
+1. To sign up the user, we're going to use the library's `signUp(username:delegate)` method, which responds asynchronously by calling one of the methods on the passed delegate object, which must implement the `SignUpStartDelegate` protocol.
 To implement the `signUp(username:delegate)`, use the following code snippet:

     ```swift
     nativeAuth.signUp(username: email, delegate: self)